libreForms/spec/spec.md

 ### Principles

-The libreForms API allows organizations to more simply define every aspect of a form.
-Legacy tools for managing institutional form data, like hand-signed and PDF documents, are incompatible with the need to manage form data at scale without significantly increasing adminsitrative burden.
+The libreForms API allows organizations to define every aspect of a form.
+Legacy tools for managing institutional form data, like hand-signed and PDF documents, are incompatible with the modern need to manage form data at scale without significantly increasing adminsitrative burden.
 Most browser-based form managers give form administrators little control over form fields, the resulting data, or the underlying web application.
-Proprietary solutions seldom provide both self-hosting support and a viable licensing model.
+Proprietary solutions seldom provide both self-hosting support, access to the source code, and a viable licensing model.

-With these problems in mind, the libreForms API is written to prioritize customization, ease of use, and control.
+The libreForms API is written to prioritize customization, ease of use, and control.
 It uses a declarative approach to define forms and employs a relatively flat data structure to minimize the complexity of form configurations.
-It leaves significant freedom to implementers to allow arbitrary form customization and tight control over the resultant form data.
+It leaves significant freedom to implementers to allow arbitrary form customization and tight control over the resultant form data, while discouraging boilerplate through the extensive use of default values.

 #### Flat data
 This approach generally tries to avoid nesting data in an effort to reduce the complexity of the form templates that it produces.
 It accomplishes this through a judicious use of reserved characters, typically the underscore.
 At the same time, its declarative approach helps avoid repetition.